Separation anxiety in children of divorced parents is fairly common.

 During times like this, you have to ignore others.
 I knew he was perfectly safe going to his dad’s and going to a loving environment.
-If I gave into this, I would be giving into to everything.
+If I gave into this, I would be giving into everything.

-For the next couple years, I was unable to visit his school for lunches or class parties.
+For the next couple of years, I was unable to visit his school for lunches or class parties.
 The teachers would tell me he would be so upset when I left that it just wasn’t worth it.
 Although it was hard for me to miss out on some of those things, I knew he was happier without seeing me just to see me leave.